coherent-research/dcs-documentation/DcsConfigurationNotes.md

 <p>Sign in at:  %SIGNINURL%</p>
 ```

 ## Single Sign On configuration

 By default, SSO is completely disabled in DCS.
-The following settings in the DCS Web App appSettings.json file are use to configure SSO support:
+The following settings in the DCS Web App appSettings.json file under the `DcsSettings` key are use to configure SSO support:

 Settings | Use | Default value
 ---------|-----|--------------